-- Extra Batteries Filming and photographing in extremely cold temperatures, such as those when you’re trying to photograph the Northern Lights, can drain out your batteries very quickly.
+- Filming and photographing in extremely cold temperatures, such as those when you’re trying to photograph the Northern Lights, can drain out your batteries very quickly.
 Imagine waiting for a few hours to see the Aurora, setting up your tripod, braving the cold, and having your battery die on you.
-That would be brutal and something I wanted to avoid, so I bought extra batteries for my Sony Alpha a6000.
+That would be an epic face-palm moment and something I wanted to avoid, so I bought extra batteries for my Sony Alpha a6000.

 Plus, the wide-angle feature makes it easy to film the beautiful panoramic landscapes, and you can take it into a hot spring, into waterfalls, or shoot a drivelapse even in snowy, dusty conditions.
 To me, it was a no-brainer.
 I was on a budget, so I ordered this set of mounts and accessories from Amazon at a great price and used the different mounts while filming.